 So I turned.
 I became a spy for this Grey and a friend to error-ticks.

 Grey’s “Great Queen” is Elizabeth I. “Lord Lester” or “Lord Lecher” is her long-term favourite and friend Robert Dudley, Earl of Leicester (c.1532-1588).
 He was never free from the rumours that he was responsible for the death, in mysterious circumstances, of his first wife Amy Robsart.
 There’s more about him on Wikipedia.

 The “catlick Stew Queen” is Mary Stuart, the former Queen of Scots, who was in captivity in England.
 Grey probably heard the name Stuart as “stew”.
 While it’s possible he intended an insult, “stew” being a term for brothel, a cat would probably think a brothel as good a house as any in which to have a place.
 And cats like stew, in the ordinary sense of the word.

 The Countess’s “old father” is Anthony Browne, 1st Viscount Montague.
 Although he was initially opposed to Queen Elizabeth’s religious policy and was regarded with suspicion for some time, he later seems to have been able to reconcile private belief with public policy.

 Grey is extraordinarily well-informed, but I have no idea whose household this feline spymaster was from or why he thought cats should be Protestant in policy.
-A few strict Protestants and puritans were starting to question contemporary attitudes to animals, but none so radically as the Catholic thinker and essayist Michel de Montaigne (1533-1592).
+A few strict Protestants and puritans were starting to question current animal abuse, but none so radically as the Catholic thinker and essayist Michel de Montaigne (1533-1592).

 Anyway, the 2nd Earl of Southampton is said not to have allowed Protestant tenants on his estates, so Grey either came from further afield, or was of the contrary disposition frequently met with in his species.